suborbital/vektor/xapi/README.md

 # Xeno API

-`xapi` is the Xeno cog that allows for easy development of API servers.
+`x` is the Xeno cog that allows for easy development of API servers.

 Features: